Evaluating Cloud-Optimized HDF5 for NASA’s ICESat-2 Mission

 Figure 2: shows how file-level metadata and data gets internally packed once we use paged aggregation on a file.

 As we can see in Figure 2, when we cloud optimize a file using paged-aggregation there are some considerations and behavior that we had to take into account.
-The first thing to observe is that page aggregation will –as we mentioned– consolidate the file-level metadata at the front of the file and will add information in the so-called superblock2 The next thing to notice is that page size us uses across the board for metadata and data as of October 2024 and version 1.14 of the HDF5 library, page size cannot dynamically adjust to the total metadata size.
+The first thing to observe is that page aggregation will – as we mentioned – consolidate the file-level metadata at the front of the file and will add information in the so-called superblock2 The next thing to notice is page size is used across the board for metadata and data as of October 2024 and version 1.14 of the HDF5 library, page size cannot dynamically adjust to the total metadata size.

 Figure 3: shows how file-level metadata and data packing inside aggregated pages leave unused space that can potentially increase the file size in a considerable way.